 - Look for saddles made in the USA.
 Saddles made in the USA are commonly made to higher quality standards than imported saddles.
 This isn’t always true, of course, but is one thing to look for.

 - Look for saddles with synthetic materials.
 Synthetic materials are usually less expensive than leather.
-(As a bonus for a lot of folks, saddles with synthetic materials often weigh less, too.)
+(As a bonus for a lot of folks, saddles with synthetic materials often weigh less, too.
+You can shop for a lightweight saddle here.)
 However, if durability is a top priority, a synthetic saddle may not hold up to the rigors and punishment an all-leather saddle (made of good quality leather, of course) can handle.

-- Try to find out what the saddle tree is made of, or what brand of tree it is.
+- Try to find out what the saddle tree is made of (wood, Ralide, etc.).
 A saddle of good-to-reasonable quality, even if it has a cheap price tag, should have a durable, well-constructed saddle tree.
-If the seller, especially someone on eBay, does not mention the the type, brand, or construction of the saddle, tree, it’s a good idea to use caution.
-Some sellers on eBay simply don’t know much about saddle trees so they don’t mention it, while others stay quiet because they’re not going to mention a poorly quality tree.
+If the seller, especially someone on eBay, does not mention the the brand (of the tree or the saddle), or construction of the saddle tree, it’s a good idea to use caution.
+Some sellers on eBay simply don’t know much about saddles or saddle trees so they don’t mention the tree, while others stay quiet because they’re not going to mention a poorly quality tree (which is usually associated with a poor quality, cheaply made brand of saddles).

 Below: Good quality cheap saddles do exist, but so do bad quality ones.
 This was a brand new saddle with a cheap price tag (think: “too good to be true”).
 As you can see, its poor quality saddle tree broke in half.
 While high quality saddle trees can break under extreme conditions, a poor quality one is an accident, and financial waste, waiting to happen.

 - A plain saddle can be a cheaper saddle.
-A saddle that lacks a lot of time-consuming tooling by a skilled craftsman will be cheaper than a plain saddle without all the tooling.
-However, “plain” can be beautiful, too, especially if the saddle is made from quality materials.
+A saddle that lacks a lot of time-consuming tooling or engraving by a skilled craftsman will often be cheaper than a plain saddle.
+However, “plain” can be beautiful too, especially if the saddle is made from quality materials.

 - Buy a trusted brand.
 If you’re interested in a saddle, be sure to find out who the maker is.
 If it’s a name you know you can trust, you’re that much better off.
 However, if it’s a saddle brand you have never heard of, research it!
 A cheap price tag on a saddle doesn’t have to mean it’s poor quality, but, on the other hand, a price that is too good to be true can definitely be a red flag.

 - Buy a saddle from a trusted source.
-This can include an eBay seller with a lot of excellent feedback from previous buyers who takes the time and trouble to describe the saddle thoroughly and accurately, and show a lot of photos of it.
-This also includes HorseSaddleShop, a trusted saddle dealer located in Bremen, IN.
+This can include an eBay seller with a lot of excellent feedback from previous buyers, and who take the time and trouble to describe the saddle thoroughly and accurately and show a lot of photos of it.
+Another good source includes HorseSaddleShop, a trusted saddle dealer located in Bremen, IN.
 While they have saddles in all price ranges, they never carry saddles they feel are poor quality.
 They have a trusted and respected name in the saddle industry with thousands of happy customers.

 - Make sure you can return the saddle.
 If it arrives and you don’t like it for whatever reason, make sure you can return it!
 In addition, make sure you know who pays for the return shipping (hint: it’s usually you).